pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ### Slave register machine

-If your setup contains two register machines (reg-master and reg-slave), be sure to provide the REG_MASTER_VPN_IP_ADDRESS and REG_SLAVE_IP_ADDRESS platform variables as presented just above.
+If your setup contains two register machines (reg-master and reg-slave), be sure to set the following platform variables:

+* REG_MASTER_VPN_IP_ADDRESS: IP address of master register on a secure line between it and slave register (can be a private network)
+* REG_SLAVE_IP_ADDRESS: IP address of slave register machine

 Then, also uncomment the ports definition for the redis image of reg-master, in `${PRYV_CONF_ROOT}/config-leader/data/reg-master/pryv.yml`.
 It should look like this afterwards: